Questions and answers

 Which RFID cards/RFID tags can I use?

 Our charging stations with included reader accept cards/RFID tags according to ISO 14443 or ISO 15693.
 These are the commercial standards on the market.

 Why is my RFID card not recognized?

-An incorrect format was used.
+An incorrect format has been used.

-Single charging station (c-series): The RFID card must be taught in directly at the charging station.
+With a single charging station (c-series): The RFID card must be taught in directly at the charging station.

 How many RFID cards can be taught in on a P20 or P30?

-P20 and P30 b- and c-series: up to 20 RFID cards
+P20 and P30 a- and c-series: up to 20 RFID cards

 P30 x-series: up to 1,024 RFID cards